IVRPowers/blog/content/post/technologies/videortc-web-browser-2020.md

 [Download Opera](https://www.opera.com/) | Opera Software

-##  What kind of devices are supported.
+##  What type of devices are supported.

 In 2020, all updated desktop computer and mobile devices can install a default Web Browser enabled to process WebRTC and without any plugin requirement!